 Please share this information with other people who drink this water, especially those who may not have received it directly (for example, people in apartments, nursing homes, schools and businesses).
 You can do so by posting this report in a public place or distributing copies by hand or mail.
-You can request additional copies by calling customer service at 614-645-8276, emailing to utilityleadrep@columbus.gov, or viewing online at www.columbus.gov/CCR.
+You can request additional copies by calling customer service at 614-645-8276, emailing WaterQuality@columbus.gov, or viewing online at columbus.gov/Water-CCR/.